-PART FIVE: LOOKED AFTER CHILDREN and those with SEND
+PART FIVE: LOOKED-AFTER AND PREVIOUSLY LOOKED-AFTER CHILDREN and those with SEND

-LOOKED AFTER CHILDREN
+LOOKED-AFTER AND PREVIOUSLY LOOKED-AFTER CHILDREN

 Children who have suffered adversity via abuse and neglect can end up being looked after by the Local Authority.
-The school ensures that staff have the necessary skills and understanding to keep looked after children safe.
-Appropriate staff have information about a child's looked after legal status and care arrangements, including the level of authority delegated to the carer by the authority looking after the child.
-Staff also have the knowledge and skills to keep previously Looked After Children safe.
+The school ensures that staff have the necessary skills and understanding to keep looked-after and previously-looked after children safe.
+Appropriate staff have relevant information about a child's looked after legal status, contact arrangements with birth parents or those with parental responsibility, and care arrangements.